dotnet/docs-maui/docs/user-interface/layouts/custom.md

 </Grid>
 ```

-Therefore, the layout manager factory uses the custom layout manager to ensure that the <xref:Microsoft.Maui.Controls.Grid> in this example displays correctly, without having to set its <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> property:
+The layout manager factory uses the custom layout manager to ensure that the <xref:Microsoft.Maui.Controls.Grid> in this example displays correctly, despite the <xref:Microsoft.Maui.Controls.Grid.RowDefinitions> property not being set:

 :::image type="content" source="media/custom-layout/layout-manager-factory.png" alt-text="Screenshot of a Grid customized by using a layout manager factory.":::